 Another major expense for most businesses is employees.
 This number can be found for many industries as a percentage of sales; however, we would recommend you create a list of the positions needed, number of employees for each position, number of hours worked, and wages.
 By comparing the industry average with your own list, you can have some confidence your numbers are in the ballpark.

 Make a list of the monthly expenses and the cost for those expenses to use later in the financial statements.

 After getting the sales projections completed, you will also want to look at seasonality.
 Seasonality refers to the fluctuations in monthly sales.
 Some businesses will be affected more by seasonality than others, but it is important to analyze because it may show your business will run out of cash.
 Lenders and potential investors will expect some seasonality, but if you have a business that has steady sales, be sure to explain why your sales are consistent.

-Business plan financial projections are typically set up to show a three-year outlook.
-Depending on the project, especially if it is one that has a significant amount research and development time before revenues start to come in, some banks and lenders will occasionally want to see a five-year outlook.
+Business plan financial forecasting is typically set up to show a three-year outlook.
+Depending on the project, especially if it is one that has a significant amount of research and development time before revenues start to come in, some banks and lenders will occasionally want to see a five-year outlook.

 There will be three financial statements to create:

 - Cash flow statement – Similar to a detailed view of a checkbook, the

 projected cash flow statement looks at cash coming in and cash going out of the business.
 Cash flow projections usually look at the first year broken out into 12 months, and the following two years by quarter.